nurturing the natural process...

 company patented a machine to mold bottles that were uniform in size

-and shape, selling wine in bottles was illegal in England until 1860.
+and shape in 1821, but selling wine that was already bottled was illegal in England until 1860.

 labels identifying the contents developed in the late 1800s.
 Until